Message from the Chief

 Welcome to the Division of Infectious Diseases!

-Our inpatient infectious disease consult teams round at UPMC Presbyterian University Hospital, UPMC Mercy Hospital, Western Psychiatric Institute and Clinic, and the VA Pittsburgh Health System (VAPHS).
-Outpatients are seen in our newly-renovated, state-of-the art Center for Care of Infectious Diseases (CCID) located on the top floor (7th) of the Falk Medical Building, and at the UPMC Mercy Center.
-Our clinical services include general ID, surgical ID, transplant ID, outpatient parenteral antibiotic therapy (OPAT), HIV/AIDS Care, HIV Prevention, Travel Health, and Fecal Microbiota Transplant.
-Rapidly expanding Tele-ID services are providing consultations at multiple healthcare facilities throughout the region.
+Our inpatient infectious disease consult teams round at UPMC Presbyterian University Hospital, UPMC Mercy Hospital, Magee-Womens Hospital, Western Psychiatric Institute and Clinic, and the VA Pittsburgh Health System.
+Outpatients are seen in our state-of-the art Center for Care of Infectious Diseases (CCID) located on the top floor (7th) of the Falk Medical Building, and at the UPMC Mercy Center.
+Our clinical services include general ID, surgical ID, transplant ID, endovascular infections, outpatient parenteral antibiotic therapy, HIV/AIDS Care, HIV Prevention, and Travel Health.
+Rapidly expanding Tele-ID services through our partner ID Connect are providing consultations at multiple healthcare facilities regionally and nationally.

-Through “cutting edge” research our faculty is improving the standard-of-care for treatment and prevention of infectious diseases.
-Research activities span basic, translational, clinical and epidemiologic research.
-Major research foci of the ID Division are in HIV-AIDS, transplant ID, antimicrobial resistance, nosocomial and community-acquired infections.
-Total research funding from NIH, CDC, foundations and industry approximates $15 million annually.
-Our many research programs offer patients the opportunity to participate in research studies, which improve how we diagnose, monitor and treat infectious diseases.
+Through cutting-edge research, our faculty is improving the standard of care for treatment and prevention of infectious diseases.
+Research activities span basic, translational, clinical, and epidemiologic research.
+Major research foci of the ID Division are HIV-AIDS, antimicrobial resistance, fungal infections, genomic epidemiology, and antibody therapeutics.
+Total research funding from NIH, CDC, foundations, and industry exceed $18 million annually.
+Our many research programs offer patients the opportunity to participate in research studies, which improve how we diagnose, monitor, and treat infectious diseases.

 Our Centers of Excellence in Research offer a highly interactive array of research led by world-class investigators.

-Our Center for AIDS Elimination housed within the Division of Infectious Diseases at the University of Pittsburgh, serves the population of residents of Southwestern Pennsylvania currently living with HIV and AIDS.
-Our center provides clinical, educational, and scientific research support for the purposes of prevention, treatment and cure of HIV/AIDS.
-Through the combined efforts of innovative laboratory methods, cutting-edge translational research, patient care and public health, the Center for AIDS Elimination is diligently working toward the goal of finding better HIV prevention and treatment, a functional cure for HIV, and ending the AIDS epidemic.
+The Center for AIDS Elimination (CAE) provides clinical, educational, and scientific research support for the purposes of prevention, treatment, and cure of HIV/AIDS.
+Through the combined efforts of innovative laboratory methods, cutting-edge translational research, patient care, and public health, the CAE is diligently working toward the goal of finding better HIV prevention and treatment, a functional cure for HIV, and ending the AIDS epidemic.
 The latter goal is being realized locally through participation in the regional “AIDS-free Pittsburgh” initiative involving multidisciplinary stakeholders throughout the Pittsburgh community.

-Our Center for Antibody Therapeutics identifies and characterizes novel human monoclonal antibodies (mABs) as candidate therapeutics and develops novel strategies to increase their safety and efficacy against viruses, cancer, other diseases and aging.
+The Center for Antibody Therapeutics (CAE) identifies and characterizes novel human monoclonal antibodies as candidate therapeutics and develops novel strategies to increase their safety and efficacy against viruses, cancer, other diseases, and aging.

-Our Center for Innovative Antimicrobial Therapy investigates and identifies antimicrobial resistance of clinical concern among gram-negative bacterial pathogens.
-The Center’s areas of research include the genetic and molecular basis of emerging antimicrobial resistance mechanisms; the rapid diagnosis of resistance utilizing phenotypic, genetic and lipidomic approaches; and, inhibitor-based drug discovery.
+The Center for Innovative Antimicrobial Therapy (CIAT) investigates and identifies antimicrobial resistance of clinical concern among gram-negative and gram-positive bacterial pathogens.
+The Center’s areas of research include the genetic and molecular basis of emerging antimicrobial resistance mechanisms; the rapid diagnosis of resistance utilizing phenotypic, genetic, and lipidomic approaches; and inhibitor-based drug discovery.

-We are developing knowledgeable and respected researchers, clinicians and educators through mentoring in our Infectious Diseases Fellowship Training Program.
+We are developing knowledgeable and respected researchers, clinicians, and educators through mentoring in our Infectious Diseases Fellowship Training Programs in general ID, transplant ID, and CCM-ID.
 Our Fellowship Program openings are filled each year with top-ranked applicants.
 Medical students and residents also receive rigorous clinical and research training in Infectious Diseases.
-Division faculty provide exceptional educational opportunities for graduate students, medical students, medical residents and postdoctoral PhD and MD fellows.
+Division faculty provide exceptional educational opportunities for graduate students, medical students, medical residents, and postdoctoral PhD and MD fellows.
+The Division also houses an NIH-funded T32 training program on antimicrobial resistance.

 Thank you for taking the time to visit our website.
 We welcome any inquiries you might have about our Division.
 As we say here, Pitt ID is the place to be!